 Walking northward we stopped to buy a dozen eggs at a small shop.
 All the eggs come in a flat of 30 and so instead of cartons the eggs were gently placed in a paper bag and then carefully carried home by Marie.
 We then stopped at a small eye glass store.
 Bilal straightened and tightened glasses for Marie, Sarah and Joel.
 When I offered to pay him all he said was " go home!"
 Nice guy.
 Next stop was Fuad's barber shop.
 When we passed by earlier, Walter Whipple (a host and organist at the center) was getting his hair cut.
 When Fuad first cut my hair six weeks ago, he cut it very short and then put some sort of oily tonic on my hair (the kids loved (not) my new look--which lasted only long enough for me to wash it).
 This time I turned down the tonic.
 Fuad cuts hair the old fashioned way including a razor trim around the neck.

-Note the huge cauliflower above Marie's head and the huge cabbage to the right of Will.
+Note the huge cauliflower above Marie's head and the huge cabbage below Sarah.
 Tomatoes and cucumbers are year round staples.

 I enjoyed great mangoes when we first arrived.
 Now I am enjoying persimmons and these custard apples (which I enjoyed in Indonesia).
 Citrus season is just beginning so the kids have sliced oranges every morning for breakfast.